 Assumption

-Assumption forms the basis for the majority of questions, directly or indirectly within the critical reasoning section.
-It is the information that is not explicitly mentioned within the statement aka stimulus of the question but needs to be valid for the final conclusion to be true.
+Assumption forms the basis for most questions, directly or indirectly, within the critical reasoning section.
+The information is not explicitly mentioned within the statement, aka stimulus of the question, but needs to be valid for the conclusion to be proper.

 Causal/Except Questions

-Causal arguments go as X affecting Y. These are the implicit assumptions behind any kind of causal argument:
+Causal arguments go as X affecting Y. These are the implicit assumptions behind any causal argument:

 Invalidation of anything of the above weakens the causal argument.
-Similarly except questions are similar to other question types.
-The question is framed as: Correct choice will be a choice that is anything except an inference.
+Similarly, except questions are similar to other question types.
+The question is framed as a correct choice and will be a choice that is anything except an inference.

 To be continued …